 Fibromyalgia doesn’t have to rule your life.
 Coordinated care from a team of experts can help you take charge of this chronic pain condition.

 “People often think, ‘the more I hurt, the sicker I am.’
-But the pain is caused by an increased sensitivity to pain signals, and today there is much we can do to help control that kind of pain,” says Cleveland Clinic rheumatologist Carmen Gota, MD, who heads the Fibromyalgia Clinic.
+But the pain is caused by an increased sensitivity to pain signals, and today there is much we can do to help control that kind of pain,” says rheumatologist Carmen Gota, MD, head of Cleveland Clinic’s Fibromyalgia Clinic.

-- Pain all over, sometimes targeting the neck and shoulders, at night, in the morning and with prolonged inactivity
+- Pain all over, sometimes targeting the neck and shoulders, back, hips, and legs, often at night, in the morning and with prolonged inactivity

 - Insomnia and restless sleep

 In addition, fibromyalgia patients often have other chronic conditions, including: